elatov/elatov.github.io/_posts/2014-04-10-rhcsa-rhce-chapter-16-samba.md

 ### Stand-alone Samba Server Example

-So let&#8217;s go ahead and setup our RH6 machine to be a stand-alone samba server.
-First let&#8217;s install the necessary package:
+So let's go ahead and setup our RH6 machine to be a stand-alone samba server.
+First let's install the necessary package:

     [root@rhel1 ~]# yum install samba